Mesothelioma Imaging Scans and Diagnosis

 Mesothelioma imaging scans help specialists find malignant tumors and make more accurate diagnoses.
 Imaging also helps guide biopsies and treatment and track the progress of the disease.

-The Importance of Imaging in Mesothelioma Diagnosis
+The Importance of Imaging in a Mesothelioma Diagnosis

 Imaging is important in diagnosing mesothelioma.
-It provides information such as the extent of disease in the original organ and show if cancer has spread to other locations.
+It provides information such as the extent of disease in the original organ and shows if cancer has spread to other locations.
 It is not uncommon for a combination of several imaging exams to be performed at initial diagnosis.

 Once treatment is underway, your doctors will determine the best imaging studies to evaluate the effectiveness of the plan.
 Images can help doctors adjust treatments as needed.[1]